bem/bem-sdk/README.md

 ### isElemMod(str)

-Checks whether string `str` is modifier of an element.
+Checks whether string is modifier of an element.

 Example: